 A common item you may see in many Occupational Therapy sessions is a slant board for handwriting tasks.
 But why would you use a slant board and what are the benefits of a slant board for writing?
-Let's look at a few reasons why an OT may suggest using a slant board for handwriting.
+Let's look at a few reasons why an OT may suggest using a slant board for writing.

 This is a sponsored conversation on behalf of Adapt Ease, a company providing Occupational Therapy tools and products.
 I was provided monetary compensation for writing this post as well as a free slant board to review.

 5 Benefits of a Slant Board for Writing